degreepath/auditor/tests/snapshots/2015-16/major/womens-and-gender-studies.md

 This section is a Contract section.
 You must talk to the Department to fill out, file, and update the Contract.

-# Advanced Topics
-For this requirement, you must take WMGST 399.